mageni/.github/profile/README.md

 > **if a copyright holder ignores or neglects our unequivocal holding that it must consider fair use before sending a takedown notification, it is liable for  damages under § 512(f).** A copyright holder who pays  lip service to the consideration of fair use by claiming it formed a good faith belief when there is evidence to the contrary is still subject to §  512(f) liability.
 Lenz v.
 Universal Music Corp., 815 F.3d 1145, 1151 (9th Cir.
 2016).

-One of the most famous cases of fair use is <a href="https://www.supremecourt.gov/opinions/20pdf/18-956_d18f.pdf">Google LLC v.
-Oracle America, Inc</a>, Mageni is exercising its fair use rights as authorized by 17 U.S.C. § 107 and uses the code of GPL-covered programs in a transformative way.

 > “fair use is not just excused by the law, it is wholly authorized by the law.”
 Lenz v.
 Universal Music Corp., 815 F.3d 1145, 1151 (9th Cir.
 2016).

 > “[A]nyone who . . . makes a fair use of the work is not an infringer of the copyright with respect to such use.”
 Sony Corp. of Am. v.
 Universal City Studios, Inc., 464 U.S. 417, 433 (1984).

+Mageni is lawfully and rightfully exercising its fair use rights as authorized by 17 U.S.C. § 107.

 #### Designated Agent